icelandic-dot/starGuardianPicker/README.md

 # starGuardianPicker

-This app gives you a chance to find out more about all the Star Guardians
+This app is a representation of my current JavaScript knowledge containing information about characters from a League of Legends Universe.